Make sure this part fits

 Q:

-How to test and replace the coolant temperature sender on Ford Bronco II?
+How to test and replace the coolant temperature sensor on the Ford Bronco II?
 Posted by Customer

 A: